Girls at each Girl Scout grade level have their own earned awards and badges.

 Girl Scout Ranger Program

-Cadettes receive their Program Aide award by earning one LiA award, completing the GSNorCal Program Aide curriculum, and working directly with younger girls.
-Requirements for the Program Aide are found in the Cadette Girl’s Guide to Girl Scouting and the Program Aide Booklet.
-Check out the Program Aide Girl Workbook and the Cadette Program Aide Facilitator’s Guide for tons of helpful information and ideas.
-This program enables girls to become proficient in an area of interest, and to develop leadership skills by sharing their specialized knowledge with younger girls in a troop, group, activity, or event setting.
+Juniors and Cadettes earn their Junior Aide or Program Aide award by working directly with younger girls.
+Check out the Junior Aide Volunteer’s Guide, Program Aide Volunteer’s Guide, Program Aide Girl Workbook and the Cadette Program Aide Facilitator’s Guide for tons of helpful information and ideas.
+These programs enable girls to become proficient in an area of interest, and to develop leadership skills by sharing their specialized knowledge with younger girls in a troop, group, activity, or event setting.
 Girls can also specialize in areas such as crafts, computers, games, and songs.
 For more information on Program Aide trainings, check with your local Service Unit team.

 Counselor-in-Training (CIT/CIT II)